fpulvi/fpulvi.github.io/_posts/2017-02-28-FantasyFootball.md

 ---

 In this project, we will try to predict the performances of the players of Italian football championship Serie A.
-The project is meant in the context of Fantasy Football, a popular player in which a group of friends organize a virtual team of real seria A players.
-The aim of the game is reach the highest score, given the score the sum of the performance evaluation marks of the players of your team.
+The project is meant in the context of Fantasy Football, a popular game in which a group of friends organize a virtual team of real serie A players.
+The aim of the game is to score more than the opponen (the score is the sum of the performance evaluation marks) of the players of your team.
-Predicting the mark of your players could definitely be an advantage for a fantasy football coach.
+Predicting the marks of your players could definitely be an advantage for a fantasy football coach.

 In this first notebook, we will create the dataset and do a lot of feature engineering.